-The Council’s COVID refund policy: A 100% refund will be provided due to COVID-19 concerns (this includes anyone who feels uncomfortable attending camp, anyone exposed to someone with COVID or suspected of having COVID), changes in our camp schedules or formats, or the cancellation of sessions by the council.
-For Summer Camp, if a camper or adult only attends a partial session of camp due to showing symptoms of COVID-19 the refund will be prorated based on the time already spent in camp.
-Refunds will not be given to anyone asked to leave camp due to not following the Council’s COVID policies.
+The council’s COVID-19 refund policy: A 100% refund will be provided due to COVID-19 concerns.
+This includes anyone who feels uncomfortable attending camp, anyone exposed to someone with COVID-19 or suspected of having COVID-19, changes in our camp schedules or formats, or the cancellation of sessions by the council.
+For summer camp, if a camper or adult only attends a partial session of camp due to showing symptoms of COVID-19 the refund will be prorated based on the time already spent in camp.
+Refunds will not be given to anyone asked to leave camp due to not following the council’s COVID-19 policies.

-- Summer Camp Refund Policy: Summer Camp fees are refunded only under extenuating circumstances or medical emergencies.
+- Summer Camp Refund Policy: Summer Camp fees are refunded only under extraordinary circumstances - e.g. medical emergencies.
 If a refund is sought, this refund request form must be filled out and submitted by August 31 for consideration.
-Refund requests made after June 1st are only eligible for a refund of 75% of the total camp fee due to expenses already incurred by the camp
+Refund requests made after June 1 are only eligible for a refund of 75% of the total camp fee due to expenses already incurred by the camp

-- Year Round Camping Refund Policy: Rental fees are refunded only under extenuating circumstances or severe medical emergencies.
+- Year Round Camping Refund Policy: Rental fees are refunded only under extraordinary circumstances - e.g. medical emergencies.
 Refund requests made less than 2 weeks prior to the reservation are only eligible for a refund of 75% of the total fee.
 If a refund is sought, the refund request form must be filled out and submitted.

-- Council/District Activity Refund Policy: Activity fees are refunded only under extenuating circumstances or severe medical emergencies.
+- Council/District Activity Refund Policy: Activity fees are refunded only under extraordinary circumstances - e.g. medical emergencies.
 If a refund is sought, the refund request form must be filled out and submitted no more than 30 days after the event for consideration.
 Refunds will not be given based on weather.
 Refund amounts of $10 and under will not be refunded, but can be credited towards a future activity.